 My younger brother, Emil John Lynch, with my son.

 My dad and his farming mentor, Emil Kiliman-

 (godfather to my brother, and for whom he was named).

 * * * * *

 Thank you to the Monterey County Board of Supervisors who voted 4-1 on December 6, 2011 to reaffirm their earlier unanimous approval for the Blanco Road bike lanes.
 A video of the meeting can be viewed online at the County’s website.
-Public comments include, at 3:07:00, that of Michael Baroni.
+(The public comment of Mike Baroni can be heard at 3:07:00.)

 Please refer to the “Acknowledgements” section of this post to learn about Monterey County residents who actively participated in this process, doing education and outreach.
 These individuals deserve much credit for improving our county’s bike infrastructure.

 The above, posted 12/6/11, is an update to the info that follows.